-Variable compensation is paid in accordance with the degree to which targets for EPS (consolidated net income per share) and year-on-year increase in total price mark-up (gross profit) at existing stores.
+Variable compensation is paid in accordance with the degree to which targets for EPS (earnings per share) and year-on-year increase in total price mark-up (gross profit) at existing stores.
 The final amount of variable compensation is determined after adding a qualitative component (10%) based on an evaluation performed at a meeting with the Nomination and Compensation Committee.
-Regarding 5 non-executive directors, Yutaka Kyoya, Keiko Hayashi, Kazunori Nishio, Miki Iwamura and Tomoko Suzuki, variable compensation is not applicable as they are focused on their supervisory and advisory roles as the Company's representative directors and in the board of directors meetings.